HMAC signatures and request encryption

 What is implemented

-MechanismPurpose and Benefits
+MechanismPurpose and benefits

 HMAC signaturesSign each request with a private key

-Consistency CheckVerify that content was not changed during upload
+Integrity controlVerifying that content was not changed during upload

-Encrypt request bodyUse AES or RSA to protect sensitive data
+Request Body EncryptionUse AES or RSA to protect sensitive data

-Signature of query parametersValidation of query string and payload via hash function
+Signing query parametersValidation of query string and payload via hash function

 How does it work